LouiGee/SystemsArchitecture/Readme.md

 ### Glossary

-##### RISC architecture - Reduced Instruction Set Computer.
+##### RISC architecture
+Reduced Instruction Set Computer.
 Utilises a small, optimised set of instructions rather than a more complex specialised set.
 ARM
-##### CISC architecture - Complex Instruction Set Computer.
+##### CISC architecture
+Complex Instruction Set Computer.
 Aims to minimise number of instructions per program.
 Complex Instructions, Variable length instructions, Rich adressing modes, microprogramming. x86.
+##### ALU
-##### ALU - Arithmetic logic unit.
+Arithmetic logic unit.
 Located in CPU.
 Arithmetic, logical, bitwise and comparison operations.
-##### PC/ IP - Program counter/ Instruction pointer.
+##### PC/ IP
+Program counter/ Instruction pointer.
 Located in CPU.
 Keeps track of memeory adress of the next program to be executed.
+##### MMU
-##### MMU - handles virtual memory and caching operations.
+handles virtual memory and caching operations.
 Address translation (translateslates virtual memory into physical memeory).
 Enforces access control policies to memory so programs can only access memory asigned to them.
+##### Register
-##### Register - Inside CPU.
+Inside CPU.
 Small memory( few bytes/kilobytes), fast.
 Example - used by ALU to fetch operands(+,=,- etc)
+##### Cache
-##### Cache - Between the CPU and RAM. bigger memeory( kB/mB's), slow than register but faster than RAM.
+Between the CPU and RAM. bigger memeory( kB/mB's), slow than register but faster than RAM.
 Example - Frequently used instructions/ data)
+##### RAM
-##### RAM  - Located on motherboard near the CPU. instructions transfered via memory bus.
+Located on motherboard near the CPU. instructions transfered via memory bus.
 Larger memory than caches and registers but slower.
 But faster than SSD/HD storage.
+##### Pages (Virtual memory)
+Pages are fixed-size memory blocks used to organise data.
+##### Bytes in a page
+4 KB (4096 bytes): This is a standard page size used in many systems.
-##### Page offset -
+##### Page Offset
-The page offset is the part of a virtual or physical address that specifies the exact location within a page
+The page offset is the part of a virtual or physical address that specifies the exact location within a page.
+The page offset is crucial for efficient memory management, allowing the system to quickly locate specific data within a page
-##### Pages - Pages are fixed-size memory blocks used to organise data.
+##### Page Frames (Physical memory)
+Page frames are fixed-size blocks of physical memory in a computer system.
+They are a fundamental concept in the implementation of virtual memory.
-##### Page frames
+##### Page Table
+A page table is a data structure used in virtual memory systems to map virtual addresses to physical addresses.
+It plays a crucial role in translating the virtual addresses used by a program into the physical addresses used by the computer’s hardware.
 ##### Physcial memory
+Physical memory (RAM) is divided into small, fixed-size blocks called page frames.
 ##### Virtual memory
+Each process is given its own virtual address space, which is divided into pages.
+The virtual address space is much larger than the physical memory (RAM).
 ##### Numerically
+To solve something numerically means through approximation/ iteration
 ##### Heap
-##### Kernal Space
-##### Bytes in a page
+The heap is used for allocating memory at runtime, as opposed to compile-time.
+Unlike the stack, which has a Last-In-First-Out (LIFO) structure, the heap allows for more flexible memory allocation patterns##### Kernal Space
 ##### Stack
+A stack is a data structure that follows the Last-In-First-Out (LIFO) principle.
+This means that the last element added to the stack is the first one to be removed.
+Used for function call management, including local variables and return addresses.
 ##### Mmap segment
+The mmap segment in a process’s virtual memory is used for memory-mapped files and shared memory.
+This segment allows files or devices to be mapped directly into the process’s address space, enabling efficient file I/O and inter-process communication
 ##### BSS segemnt
+The BSS (Block Started by Symbol) segment is a portion of a program’s memory that contains uninitialized global and static variables.
 ##### Data segment
+Contains initialized global and static variables.
+These variables have explicit initial values set in the source code.
 ##### Text Segment
-##### Address Space Layout Randomization (ASLR)
+Contains the executable code of the program##### Address Space Layout Randomization (ASLR)